How to Find and Shut Off Main Water Shutoff Valve

 Where are the isolation valves?

 Isolation shutoff valves are much easier to locate.
-Most essential home plumbing fixtures have sHeating & Coolingeparate valves that control the water flow.
-Sinks, toilets, water heaters, and washing machines should have a small valve located near the plumbing
+Most essential home plumbing fixtures have separate valves that control the water flow.
+Sinks, toilets, water heaters, and washing machines should have a small valve located near the plumbing that can easily shut off the individual water supply.

 Simply turning the valve clockwise will turn off the water flow.
 Sink and toilet problems can be dealt with quickly by simply shutting off the supply this way.
 It’s always good to test the isolation valves periodically to make sure they are working properly.